 Always keep sharp objects like scissors or knives and folks or glassware off the seat and never put hot food and drink down that could be knocked over as it only takes a second for a situation to unfold and an accident to happen.

 Never leave TV remote controls, earphones, phones, books, magazines or bags out on the couch unless you want them to be your bunnies next snack.
 Not only could this be costly, if it's chewed the materials could also hurt your bunnies tummy if eaten.

 No matter how conscientious you are rocking, chairs will always be a danger around an unsuspecting bunny, trapping their feet or crushing them underneath.
 It is best to place rocking chairs in a room that is off limits.

 Couches or armchairs with moving parts such as reclining mechanisms are also unsuitable if your bunny has free roam in a room with them in.
-Not only can your bunny become trapped in the moving parts and get badly hurt, they can easily find a way inside where they can become stuck and hurt themselves.
+Not only can your bunny become trapped in the moving parts and get badly hurt, but they can also easily find a way inside where they can become stuck and hurt themselves.

 Couches or armchairs that have power cables can be dangerous if you bunny chews them and any wires leading up to them will need bunny proofing as well.